kerski/fabric-dataops-patterns/DAX Query View Testing Pattern/automated-testing-example.md

 It's essential to monitor the Azure DevOps pipeline for any failures.
 I've also written about some best practices for setting that up <a href="https://www.kerski.tech/bringing-dataops-to-power-bi-part31/" target="_blank">in this article</a>.

+## Invoke-DQVTesting

+The pipeline leverages a PowerShell module called Invoke-DQVTesting.
+For more information, please see [Invoke-DQVTesting](invoke-dqvtesting.md).

 *Git Logo provided by [Git - Logo Downloads (git-scm.com)](https://git-scm.com/downloads/logos)*